zhemitu-amzn/amazon-chime-sdk-ios/README.md

 ```

 > Note: So far, you've added observers to receive device and session lifecycle events.
 In the following use cases, you'll use the real-time API methods to send and receive volume indicators and control mute state.
-> Attendees can join a meeting with or without audio.

 #### Use case 9.
 Mute and unmute an audio input.